 Report on the Audit of the Financial Statements Opinion

-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid financial statements give the information requiredby the Banking Regulation Act 1949 and the Companies Act 2013 as amended ("theAct") in the manner so required for the banking companies and give a true and fairview in conformity with the accounting principles generally accepted in India of thestate of affairs of the Bank as at March 31 2019 its profit and its cash flows for theyear ended on that date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid financial statements give the information requiredby the Banking Regulation Act 1949 Companies Act 2013 (the "Act") in themanner so required and give a true and fair view in conformity with the AccountingStandards prescribed under section 133 of the Act read with the Companies (AccountingStandards) Rules 2006 as amended ("Accounting Standards") as applicable tobanks and other accounting principles generally accepted in India of the state of affairsof the Bank as at March 31 2020 its profit and its cash flows for the year ended on thatdate.

 Basis for Opinion